slaeryan/slaeryan.github.io/posts/slae-assignment1-blogpost.md

 Note from the C prototype that the sockaddr_in struct consists of:

 1. The server IP address - we will leave it to 0(0.0.0.0) to enable listening on all interfaces
-1. The addressing schema(In this case it's IPv4 so it's value shall be 2 or 0x02)
+1. The addressing schema(In this case it's IPv4 so its value shall be 2 or 0x02)
 1. The listening port

 So let us start by pushing those into the stack.
 Note that I have configured the C2 a.k.a Command & Control/Listening port to be configurable while assembling via nasm with the `-D` flag.